simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-05-02
+<br />**Date image released:**  2024-05-03
-<br />**This image is owned by:**  Drew Evans
-<br />**Title of the image:**  M100: A Grand Design Spiral Galaxy
+<br />**Title of the image:**  Temperatures on Exoplanet WASP-43b
-<br />**Description for the image:**  Majestic on a truly cosmic scale, M100 is appropriately known as a grand design spiral galaxy.
-The large galaxy of over 100 billion stars has well-defined spiral arms, similar to our own Milky Way.
-One of the brightest members of the Virgo Cluster of galaxies, M100, also known as NGC 4321 is 56 million light-years distant toward the well-groomed constellation Coma Berenices.
-In this telescopic image, the face-on grand design spiral shares a nearly 1 degree wide field-of-view with slightly less conspicuous edge-on spiral NGC 4312 (at upper right).
-The 21 hour long equivalent exposure from a dark sky site near Flagstaff, Arizona, planet Earth, reveals M100's bright blue star clusters and intricate winding dust lanes which are hallmarks of this class of galaxies.
-Measurements of variable stars in M100 have played an important role in determining the size and age of the Universe.
+<br />**Description for the image:**  A mere 280 light-years from Earth, tidally locked, Jupiter-sized exoplanet WASP-43b orbits its parent star once every 0.8 Earth days.
+That puts it about 2 million kilometers (less than 1/25th the orbital distance of Mercury) from a small, cool sun.
+Still, on a dayside always facing its parent star, temperatures approach a torrid 2,500 degrees F as measured at infrared wavelengths by the MIRI instrument on board the James Webb Space Telescope.
+In this illustration of the hot exoplanet's orbit, Webb measurements also show nightside temperatures remain above 1,000 degrees F. That suggests that strong equatorial winds circulate the dayside atmospheric gases to the nightside before they can completely cool off.
+Exoplanet WASP-43b is now formally known as Astrolábos, and its K-type parent star has been christened Gnomon.
+Webb's infrared spectra indicate water vapor is present on the nightside as well as the dayside of the planet, providing information about cloud cover on Astrolábos.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2405/M100_DrewEvans.png
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2405/STScI-WASP43b_temperature.png

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).